colark/unstack/README.md

 - has a type
 - is made up of a Component and a chosen Handler
-- produces artifacts during builds
+- produces a folder to be given to one or more builders.
 - inputs/outputs
 - defines inputs required from current context and outputs to add to current context

+### Services

 base artifact types